xcp-ng/xcp-ng.github.io/index.md

 ### Indirect help

-Some contributors will be compensated to make the initial build/doc/process working.
+Main contributors will be compensated to make the initial build/doc/process working.
 This cost time and money, contribution will be welcome!

-Testing the first release will be also a great help.
+Testing releases will be also a great help.

+# Project phases

+These are very early/initial estimations.
+Consider it as more indicative data.

+## Phase I: XCP initial prototype

+* install from ISO
+* working environment without feature restrictions

+What's left:

+* patch XAPI to remove feature checks
+* build XAPI RPM with the patch (using SRPM)
+* bundle an ISO with everything (modified XAPI + other modifications to XenServer ISO)

+Estimated cost: 6k€ (approx 15 man-day at 400€/day rate)
+Estimated release date: Q1 2018

+## Phase II: RPM repo and meta package

+* update phase I xcp-ng from `yum upgrade`
+* turn a CentOS into a XCP-ng ready host

+What's left:
+`
+* create a RPM repo
+* create a meta package
+* automate the process to put relevent packages there
+* avoid conflicts with existing CentOS packages (pinning?)

+Estimated cost: between 12k€ and 24k€ (30 to 60 man-day)
+Estimated release date: Q2 2018

+### Phase III: adding extra stuff

+Ideas:

+* ZFS driver
+* Ceph driver
+* Gluster driver
+* better compression
+* etc.